 How long do late payments stay on your credit report?

-Late payments can stay on your credit report for 7 years.
-However, contrary to popular belief, you do NOT have to wait up to 7 years before being able to get a mortgage, car loan or any other type of credit again.
+Late payments can stay on your credit report for seven years.
+However, contrary to popular belief, you do NOT have to wait up to seven years before being able to get a mortgage, car loan or any other type of credit again.
+Your credit score will steadily rise after time goes on.
+Even better is that there are several ways to get the late payment permanently deleted.
 Keep reading to find out how you can dispute late payments and even get them removed from your credit reports.